 Tuition costs cover instruction, support and course materials.
 Students may need to gain access to or purchase manuals or supporting items.
 The tuition outlined in this catalog is subject to change.
 From time to time, U.S. Career Institute may offer discounts prior to enrollment or after enrollment.
 Discount amounts vary depending on the offer, but all discounts are offered to well-defined groups in specified time periods and at the same offer amounts during that time period.
 In order for a student to take advantage of a discount, the student must follow the terms outlined in the offer.
 In no case will total discounts, including transfer credit awards, exceed 25% of original tuition.
 If a student uses a discount, either prior to or after enrollment, the refund policy is based on the discounted tuition.
 Students may view their student account for up-to-date information on their tuition balance.
 Students should refer to the signed enrollment agreement for tuition.
-All enrollments are assessed a one-time \$75 application charge and annual \$50 technology charge.
+Beginning one year after enrollment, students pay an annual \$50 technology charge.